ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 Adventuring gear describes ordinary items that are used on a daily basis throughout a given adventure.
 The description of the item describes what they are used for as well as any additional properties.

 #### **Usage**
-Unless an item's description states otherwise, whenever an item is used in an action and the action, when paired with vigor, results in a Minor or Major Blunder, the the quality rating of the item decreases by 1.
+Unless an item's description states otherwise, whenever an item is used in an action and the action, when paired with vigor, results in a Minor or Major Blunder, the quality rating of the item decreases by 1.

 | Item               | Size Rating | Rarity | Description                                                                                                                                                                                                                                                                                                     |
 | ------------------ | ----------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |